AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 ### Frontend development

 [Spectrum](https://spectrum.adobe.com/page/principles/) provides all the tools you need to create the next generation of React-based applications.
 You can use Spectrum UI components to build apps that match the look and feel of the Adobe Commerce Admin.
+See [Admin UI SDK](#admin-development).

 <InlineAlert variant="info" slots="text"/>